-- Graduate School Application plus $25 nonrefundable application fee
+Completed Graduate Application for Admission plus $25 nonrefundable application fee

 Core Reading Courses (21 credits required)

-English Language Learner Courses (3 credits required)
+English Language Learner Courses (3 credits required if not already completed)

 Educational Research Courses (3 credits required)